ubaldot/vim-writegood/README.md

 ## Introduction
-Vim-writegood naively check your English prose.<br>
+Vim-writegood check your English prose.<br>

 It is nothing but a simple Vim9 wrapper around [write-good](https://github.com/btford/write-good) and